-We have audited the financial statements of North Carolina Municipal Power Agency Number 1 (the Agency), the statements of net position as of December 31, 2022 and 2021, the related statement of revenues and expenses and changes in net position, and cash flow for the years then ended, and the related notes to the financial statements, which collectively comprise the Agency's basic financial statements as listed in the table of contents.
+We have audited the financial statements of North Carolina Municipal Power Agency Number 1 (the Agency), the statements of net position as of December 31, 2023 and 2022 the related statement of revenues and expenses and changes in net position, and cash flows for the years then ended, and the related notes to the financial statements, which collectively comprise the Agency's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Agency as of December 31, 2022 and 2021, and the results of its operations and its cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Agency as of December 31, 2023 and 2022, and the results of its operations and its cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.